-Many people are surprised to hear that poor gut health symptoms aren’t isolated to just digestive issues such as belly bloat, constipation, or gas.
+It surprises many people to hear that poor gut health affects the rest of your body.
+Sure, belly bloat, constipation, or gas are common symptoms.
+Poor gut health shows up in other areas of your health, too.
 If you’re experiencing seasonal allergies, skin issues, hormonal imbalances, or brain fog, the root cause could be poor gut health.

-Conventional medicine treats these poor gut health symptoms as digestive issues rather than getting to the root cause of them in the first place.
-As a functional medicine physician, we look at everything to get to the root cause of your system.
+Conventional medicine treats poor gut health symptoms as solely digestive issues.
+This approach is unfortunate because it fails to address the root cause of the issue.
+As functional medicine physicians, we look at everything to get to the root cause of your symptoms.
 Instead of viewing the body as a specialty, functional medicine views the body as a whole.
-Factors such as environmental toxins that can get in your skin through body products or at home cleaning supplies, the food we eat, and lifestyle choices such as smoking is 75% of the root cause of chronic illness.
+Chronic illness stems from a combination of factors.
+Body products or at-home cleaning supplies contain toxic elements that get into your skin.
+The food you eat may be highly processed.
+Lifestyle choices such as smoking are 75% of the root cause of chronic illness.
 The empowering part is that you have control over those factors.

-I’m going to give you the tools you need to begin healing your gut and get on the path toward optimal health.
-Let’s talk about why the gut is soguyu important to your overall health.
+I’m going to give you the tools you need to begin healing your gut.
+These tools enable you to get on the path toward optimal health.
+Let’s talk about why the gut is so important to your overall health.

 Your Gut is the Gateway to Health